napari/napari/docs/plugins/index.md

 - Where to find guides and code samples to help get you started.
 - Guidelines for writing plugins.

-If you are looking for plugins, head to the
-[napari hub](https://napari-hub.org).
-Plugins can be installed directly from within napari -- to learn more see {ref}`find-and-install-plugins`.
+If you are looking for plugins, head to the [napari hub](https://napari-hub.org).
+Plugins can be installed directly from within napari or with package installers (pip/conda) via the command line -- to learn more see {ref}`find-and-install-plugins`.

 ```{admonition} Introducing npe2
 We've introduced a new plugin engine.
 The new library [`npe2`][npe2] is a